dev-TusharGaikwad/2048/README.md

 ### **Scope of making this an 8x8 from 4x4** :

-This game can be converted into 8x8 grid from 4x4 grid by changing the value of *variable n* and also by changing the *variable peak* we can also change the end number from 2048 to 4096.
+This game can be converted into 8x8 grid from 4x4 grid by changing the value of *variable n* and also by changing the *variable peak* we can change the end number also.

 ## **CONTRIBUTERS** :